kedacore/keda-docs/content/docs/2.5/scalers/newrelic.md

 triggers:
   - type: newrelic
     metadata:
-      # Required: nrAccount - Subaccount to run the query on
+      # Required: Account - Subaccount to run the query on
-      nrAccount: 1234567
+      Account: 1234567
-      # Required: nrQueryKey - Api key to connect to New Relic
+      # Required: QueryKey - Api key to connect to New Relic
-      nrQueryKey: "NRAK-xxxxxxxxxxxxxxxxxxxxxxxxxxx"
+      QueryKey: "NRAK-xxxxxxxxxxxxxxxxxxxxxxxxxxx"
       # Optional: nrRegion - Region to query data for
-      nrRegion: "US"
+      Region: "US"
       # Required: metricName
       metricName: "duration"
       # Required: nrql